MarSoft/pip/src/pip/_vendor/README.rst

 Rationale
 ---------

-Historically pip has not had any dependencies except for setuptools itself, choosing instead to implement any functionality it needed to prevent needing a dependency.
+Historically, pip has not had any dependencies except for setuptools itself, choosing instead to implement any functionality it needed to prevent needing a dependency.
 However, starting with pip 1.5 we began to replace code that was implemented inside of pip with reusable libraries from PyPI.
 This brought the